-If the three-year period for filing an amended return or an application for abatement has expired, and an amended return or application for abatement is filed within two years of an assessment or deemed assessment, the Commissioner may grant a refund or credit only up to the amount of that assessment or deemed assessment.
-If the time for filing an amended return or an abatement application has otherwise expired and an amended return or an application for abatement is filed within one year of a payment of a portion of an assessment or a deemed assessment, the Commissioner may grant a refund or credit only up to the amount paid within the year.
+If the 3-year period for filing an amended return or an application for abatement has expired, and an amended return or application for abatement is filed within 2 years of an assessment or deemed assessed, the Commissioner may grant a refund or credit only up to the amount of that assessment or deemed assessed.
+If the time for filing an amended return or an abatement application has otherwise expired and an amended return or an application for abatement is filed within 1 year of a payment of a portion of an assessment or a deemed assessment, the Commissioner may grant a refund or credit only up to the amount paid within the year.

 Interest calculation and rates from a refund of an overpayment of tax claimed on a return

 Interest on a refund an overpayment of tax is calculated at the federal short-term rate determined under section 6621(b) of the Internal Revenue Code, as amended and in effect for the taxable year ("Federal short-term rate") plus 2 percentage points as established by statute.

 DOR has a specified period of time in which it may process returns and issue refunds without payment of interest on refunds of overpayment.
 Generally, the payment of interest on a refund runs from the date of an overpayment or the date of the filing of the return, whichever is later, to a date (to be determined by the commissioner) preceding the date of the refund check but not more than 30 days.